 1951 – Peter Rasputin is born on the Ust-Ordynski Collective in Siberia to Nikolai and Alexandra Rasputin.
 Alison Blaire is born in Gardendale, Long Island to Carter and Katherine Blaire.
 Charles Xavier enlists in the army to fight in the Korean War.
 He finds himself serving alongside Cain Marko until Marko disappears in a mysterious cave-in.
 Later, Xavier meets William Lonestar, a Cheyenne Indian.
 They grow close and eventually become blood brothers.
 Xavier also meets Air Force intelligence operative Michael Rossi.

 1953 – In the summer, Logan’s black-ops team is sent on a mission to Cuba, where they discover information about the CIA’s relationship with Fidel Castro that could prove embarrassing to the United States government.
-Kevin MacTaggart is born to Moira MacTaggart in Scotland.
+Kevin MacTaggert is born to Moira MacTaggert in Scotland.

 1954 – Christopher and Katherine Anne Summers are kidnapped by the Shi’ar.
-Scott and Alex Summers are sent to an orphanage in Omaha, Nebraska.
-Alex is soon adopted.
+Scott and Alex Summers are sent to an orphanage in Omaha, Nebraska, but Alex is soon placed with a foster family.
 Ororo Munro is also orphaned in Cairo, Egypt.
 Rogue is born in Mississippi.
-Sam Guthrie is born in Cumberland, Kentucky.
+Sam Guthrie is born in Cumberland, Kentucky to Thomas and Lucinda Guthrie.
 Danielle Moonstar is born in Boulder, Colorado to William and Peg Lonestar.
 Charles Xavier is present for her christening, and meets William’s father, the shaman Black Eagle.

 1955 – Charles Xavier travels to Cairo and has a run-in with Ororo, now a pickpocket.
 He battles Amahl Farouk, “The Shadow King,” on the astral plane.
 Kitty Pryde is born in Deerfield, Illinois to Carmen and Theresa Pryde.
 Doug Ramsey is born to Phillip and Sheila Ramsey.
 The CIA initiates the Weapon X program and targets Logan’s black-ops team as potential test-subjects.